igromanru/HD2-Farming-Guide/README.md

-# Currently Outdated!
 ## Game update 4.1.0 broke the GameGuard Bypass
-Currently you need to get a working GameGuard Bypass somewhere else to be able to use the table.
+Currently you need to get a working GameGuard Bypass somewhere, to be able to use the table.

 # Helldivers 2 Farming Guide by Igromanru